 Why should this matter, you ask?

 It has to do with what happens when you drop the bar unevenly.
 There’s a side to side force created to cause the bumpers to smash not only into each other’s steel insert but also into the steel shoulder of the barbell.

 That kind of steel-on-steel impact, in my opinion, is a major cause of bumper inserts coming loose.
 Enough rubber protecting the steel insert from contact will largely prevent this from happening.

 It’s hard to tell from product pictures whether most bumpers have this better design.
 Besides the Troy bumper in the pic above, I also know that Rogue’s HG bumpers have the better design.
 I haven’t thought to look at most others I’ve encountered.

 If the steel is protected as above, you might be fine, but it’s not fullproof.
 Rogue’s HG bumper inserts have been reported to come loose under enough use, and they are recessed really well.

 The next step up is a insert that is anchored into the rubber so that it pretty much can’t move in any direction.

-Bells of Steel sent me the above pics showing the anchoring system they use in their Dead Blow Bumpers.
+Bells of Steel sent me the above pics showing the anchoring system they use in their Dead Bounce Bumpers.
 Those rods are welded into place on the sides of the insert.

 The hot liquid rubber is poured around the insert in the bumper cast.
 Those rods stop the insert from spinning and from popping out the face of the bumper under force.
 The whole bumper would have to break apart before these inserts will come out.